CyberArk vs JumpServer: A direct comparison

 • Optionally: PSMP (Linux proxy), AIM (application credentials), PTA (threat analytics)

-Even CyberArk's own documentation recommends engaging a certified implementation partner.
-A typical mid-size enterprise deployment (200–500 privileged accounts) runs 6–12 weeks and involves ongoing maintenance overhead.
+CyberArk's own documentation recommends engaging a certified implementation partner.
+A typical mid-size enterprise deployment covering 200–500 privileged accounts runs 6–12 weeks and carries ongoing maintenance overhead.

-JumpServer deployment runs as a containerized stack.
+JumpServer deploys as a containerized stack.
 The fastest path to a production-ready instance:

 curl -sSL https://github.com/jumpserver/jumpserver/releases/latest/download/quick_start.sh | bash